This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending January 6, 2018.

 4. You know that a new tax bill was recently passed on the U.S. federal level, right?

-If so, then one small paragraph in a December 31, 2017, article
+If so, then one small paragraph in a December 31, 2017, article may interest you:

 "Parking and transit reimbursement.
 Companies have been allowed to subsidize worker transportation costs up to $255 per month per worker, with the sum deductible by the employer and not counted as income to the worker.
 With this deduction gone, the job benefit may disappear, too."